x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     Format: `TransLockWait: true`

-- TransUseRBS ( *boolean* ): Whether the session transcation uses the rollback segment, the default value is true, use rollback segment.
+- TransUseRBS ( *boolean* ): Whether the session transaction uses the rollback segment, the default value is true, use rollback segment.

     Format: `TransUseRBS: true`